The Beginner’s Guide to Using a Bidet

 How to Use an Electric Bidet

-Electronic bidet toilets, which are commonly found in Japan, are the most high-tech bidets on the market.
+Electronic bidet toilets commonly found in Japan are the most high-tech bidets on the market.
 But don’t let all the remote controls and buttons overwhelm you.

 Most electric bidets have a “wash” button, which you’ll press to start the cleaning process.
 Depending on the model, you may also have the choice of warm water or cold water, custom aiming, an air dryer, and even a heated seat.